 To begin, you must have a Google ads account.
 Before you set up your account, it is important to understand the structure of Google ads.
 There are certain settings you can only do at certain levels; account, campaign, ad group, or ad level.

-Keep in mind that almost anything Google Adwords suggests in these settings is ways to get you to spend more money.
+Keep in mind that almost anything Google Adwords suggests in these settings is a way to get you to spend more money.
 They are looking to take advantage of you not knowing enough about how their marketing works.

 First, you will be asked what your main advertising goal is.
 You should skip this step by pressing “switch to expert mode”.